-Children, nursing mothers and ill people will need more.
+Children, nursing mothers, and ill people will need more.

-Consider a water filter/purifier that can be used to pump and filter water from a stream or large puddle, this is a great camping tool but also great survival tool if storing water at that time is not an option.
+Consider a water filter/purifier that can be used to pump and filter water from a stream or large puddle, this is a great camping tool but also a great survival tool if storing water at that time is not an option.
 Bring a container that you can pump this into.

 Store one gallon of water per person per day (two quarts for drinking two quarts for food preparation/sanitation)*

 Keep at least a three-day supply of water for each person in your household.

 Store at least a three-day supply of non-perishable food.
 Select foods that require no refrigeration, preparation or cooking and little to no water.
 If you must heat food, pack a can of Sterno or propane fuel (backpacking stove).
 Select food items that are compact and lightweight.

 *Include a selection of the following foods in your Disaster Supplies Kit:

 Ready-to-eat canned meats, fruits, and vegetables